Pulover/PuloversMacroCreator/Documentation/About.md

 * Added new translations.
 * Added Language editor in *Settings* window with submit form.
 * Languages files are now kept in the Lang folder and can be added, modified or removed.
-* Updated "Loop, File" and "Loop, Reg" to new format with "Mode" parameter.
+* Updated *Loop, File* and *Loop, Reg* to new format with *Mode/ parameter.
-* Changed "List Variables" to display User-Defined variables only.
+* Changed *List Variables* to display User-Defined variables only.
 * Fixed corrupted pmc files saved on exit.
 * Fixed bug with WinWait timeout.
-* Fixed bug with IE/COM Interface.
+* Fixed bugs with IE/COM Interface.
 * Fixed default editor not set correctly on first run.
 * Removed Launcher.exe from Portable version due to false virus warnings.